Anton Camilleri tal-Franċiż: Real estate projects

 In 2018, Camilleri applied to develop a tract of garrigue in Żonqor, Marsaskala, part of George Pullicino's 2006 "rationalisation" of local plans.
 The Planning Authority approved the construction by GAP Projects and Polidano of 135 apartments, 180 garages, five storeys over 5,000sqm.
 The building was constructed in 2024-2025, before all permits were even approved, and then sanctioned with a fine of mere 31,300€.

 In Fgura, Camilleri is applying to rezone 23,000sqm of undeveloped land, creating "a maze of flats and roads in the only green lung left in town, also a victim of rationalisation", according to the Times of Malta.

 Both for Żonqor and Fgura, Camilleri was represented by architect Colin Zammit of the Maniera Group.
 Camilleri and Zammit also applied to develop a "pedestrian street" in Ħamrun.

 In 2020 Camilleri was allowed to develop a green space in Santa Luċija.
 The 2018 project for five-storeys was approved, despite a maximum height policy of three-storeys and previous refusals by the PA of applications of that size.
-Cammileri was being represented by Labour Party president Daniel Jose Micallef, who had pledged in public for more urban open spaces.
+Camilleri was being represented by Labour Party president Daniel Jose Micallef, who had pledged in public for more urban open spaces.

-In 2023, Camilleri was developing the former Mistra Village in Xemxija, although the Court had ordered the planning tribunal to re-assess the permit in light of current policies.

 Besides employing Labour Party president Micallef, in March 2023 the press disclosed that then Lands Minister Silvio Schembri had used a local office in Siġġiewi, owned by Anton Camilleri, for as little as 3.50€ a day.
 The Minister was cleared of conflict to interest in August 2025.

 In early 2024, Malta's Courts revoked a development permit for a large complex in Birżebbuġa Girghien or Tal-Papa area.
-Developers Camilleri and Paul Attard (GAP Developments) had submitted piecemeal applications to circumvent policies, and had blocked access to historical rock-cut chambers and WWII shelters. he block had already been partly built and sold by the time of the court decisions.
+The Shift reported that developers Camilleri and Paul Attard (GAP Developments) had submitted piecemeal applications to circumvent policies, and had blocked access to historical rock-cut chambers and WWII shelters. he block had already been partly built and sold by the time of the court decisions.